prabuddha369/prabuddha369/README.md

 - 👋 Hi, I’m @prabuddha369
-- 👀 I’m interested in ...
+- 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on innovative projects
 - 📫 How to reach me @prabuddha_2003 insta

 <!---